 Computer users face many dangers when they connect their computer to the Internet, from being attacked while visiting websites over malicious software to man in the middle attacks and traffic snooping.

-The popular DNS provider OpenDNS has just announced that they have created another tool for users to protect themselves and their date from a range of DNS-based security issues.
+The popular DNS provider OpenDNS has just announced that they have created another tool for users to protect themselves and their data from a range of DNS-based security threats and issues.

 DNSCrypt basically does what SSL does for connections to websites.
-You may remember that https connections use encryption to block data snooping, for instance by users who are connected to the same computer network.
+You may remember that https connections use encryption to block data snooping, for instance by users or administrators who are connected to the same computer network or have access to the network.

 In the same way the SSL turns HTTP web traffic into HTTPS encrypted Web traffic, DNSCrypt turns regular DNS traffic into encrypted DNS traffic that is secure from eavesdropping and man-in-the-middle attacks.

 One example of a DNS-based attack is cache poisoning, allowing attackers to redirect network clients to alternate servers.
-A user wanting to visit the official Paypal website, could be replaced by a fake site, with the official domain name shown in the browser's address bar.
+A user wanting to visit the official PayPal website could be redirected to a fake site that still shows the official domain name of the site in the browser's address bar.

 DNS Crypt has been released as a preview for Windows and Mac operating systems.
 It only works in conjunction with OpenDNS, which means that users need to change their computer's DNS provider to OpenDNS to make use of the new security feature.
 The software is not changing the way clients are accessing the Internet, or making modifications to the system that makes it incompatible with Internet services.